 You guessed it, this fall bicycling tour features farm stops, but what makes this event special is its ability to tell the rich agricultural story of the Lake Champlain Valley while experiencing the landscape by bike.
 You can see, smell and absorb so much more when moving by your own pedal power.
 Following the ride, we'll kick back with a fabulous locally sourced meal provided by ADK Food Hub, delicious craft beverages by Ausable Brewing Company and live music by Ploughman's Lunch.

-Date: September 21
+Date: September 26

-Start/Finish Location: Camp Dudley, Westport
+Start/Finish Location: TBD

-Mileage: 27-32 miles
+Mileage: 25-30 miles

-Participation Cap: 200 riders
+Participation Cap: 250 riders

 Benefits: Adirondack North Country Association

 Best of all, your registration supports Adirondack North Country Association's important work to bolster local food systems in order to drive economic growth, reduce food insecurity and contribute to positive community and health outcomes.
-In coordination with Camp Dudley, ADK Food Hub and ANCA’s Compost for Good program, we aim to make this a zero-waste event.

 Registration Includes